Literature Scholarships for College

 How to Apply for Literature Scholarships

-Submitting applications to several programs increases the likelihood of securing financial support.
+Submitting multiple targeted applications significantly increases the likelihood of receiving funding.

 Myth: Literature Majors Don’t Qualify for High-Paying Scholarships